He Jin: Life

 He Jin was born into a family of butchers in Nanyang, hometown of the dynastic founder Emperor Guangwu.
 During the reign of Emperor Ling, his younger half-sister entered the palace and soon became one of the emperor's favourites.
 In January 181, she was made empress and He Jin henceforth began a speedy escalation up the bureaucratic ladder.

 When the Yellow Turban Rebellion erupted in 184, He Jin was appointed General-in-Chief (大將軍).
 He commanded the imperial armory, secured strategic forts around the capital and moved quickly to crush the uprising at Luoyang led by Ma Yuanyi (馬元義), a follower of the rebel leader, Zhang Jue.
 The campaign was deemed a success and He Jin was enfeoffed as the Marquis of Shen (慎侯).
 After the rebellion was quelled, He Jin continued in the role of General-in-Chief, technically in control of all the imperial armies.
 During this time, other members of his family, such as his younger step-brother He Miao (何苗), were also elevated to positions of importance.

 In 188, perhaps as a counterweight to the power of the He family, Emperor Ling created the Army of the Western Garden.
 The emperor ostentatiously paraded in front of the army and had himself named "Supreme General" (無上將軍).
 The emperor also had the army placed under the command of Jian Shuo, a trusted eunuch.
 By commanding the Army of the Western Garden, the emperor could put He Jin under his own command.
+The military prowess of this new army was never showcased, however, as it was disbanded less than a year later.

-When Emperor Ling died in the early months of 189, the stage was set for a showdown between He Jin and the eunuch faction.
+When Emperor Ling died in May 189, the stage was set for a showdown between He Jin and the eunuch faction.
 Jian Shuo plotted to lure He Jin into a trap at the imperial palace where he would be assassinated.
 However, when He Jin arrived, a minor official Pan Yin (潘隱) subtly warned He Jin about Jian Shuo's plot.
-Astonished, He Jin returned to his own camp and evaded the assassination attempt.
-Afterwards, He Jin had Jian Shuo arrested, executed, and then seized command of the troops previously under Jian Shuo's command.
+Astonished, He Jin returned to his camp and evaded the assassination attempt.
+Afterward, He Jin had Jian Shuo arrested and executed, and then he seized command of the troops previously under Jian Shuo's command.

 With the support of the elite Yuan family, particularly Yuan Shao and Yuan Shu, the succession dispute was resolved in favour of Liu Bian, the son of Empress He, who ascended the throne in the fifth month of that year.
 He Jin and his sister, now the Empress Dowager, jointly took on the role of regent.